Ghanaian Northern Plains, Ghana: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types D and G. Check that you pick the right kind.
-Many adapters currently available are simply plug changers and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types D and G. Be careful to choose the correct type.
+The majority of adapters currently available are just plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 • Luggage scale to avoid fees